Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 This is geared towards imparting clinical knowledge directly to fellows in training.
 Based upon cases encountered at our Medical Center, the faculty selects topics that are explored in depth – typically a case presentation followed by a scholarly literature review focused on differential diagnosis, etio-pathogenesis, laboratory investigations, and outcome.
 Often these conferences generate research topics or even manuscripts.
 The immediate goal for this series is for Fellows to learn how to organize a scholarly presentation and deliver it to a receptive audience of mentors and fellow trainees.

-Over the last 10 years, Cedars has managed to attract some of the best and brightest minds in the field of rheumatology to our program.
-2008-2014 GR Speakers and Topics
+Over the last 10 years, Cedars-Sinai has managed to attract some of the best and brightest minds in the field of rheumatology to our program.

-Visiting Professors usually arrive at Cedars on a Tuesday afternoon for meetings with key faculty.
+Visiting Professors usually arrive at Cedars-Sinai on a Tuesday afternoon for meetings with key faculty.
 The fellows then lead journal club presentations of critically reviewed articles in rheumatology in the evening.
-The journal club discussions are lively and friendly with informal jovial jousting between Dr. Weisman and the visiting professors and the attending faculty, as well as the pearls of wisdom imparted by the resident statistician.
+The journal club discussions are lively and friendly with informal jovial jousting between Michael Weisman, MD, the visiting professors and the attending faculty, as well as the pearls of wisdom imparted by the resident statistician.
 This allows a fellow to be exposed to cutting edge information in rheumatology in a relaxed manner with input from the Visiting Professor.

 Grand rounds are held on Wednesday mornings once a month.
 The quality and caliber of the speakers and the level of discussion gives fellows a taste of rheumatology at its best.
 Following journal club, the visiting professors spend the rest of the morning with the fellows attending at the Fellow run clinic and interacting with the patients who are seen that day.
 Part of the design of the Grand Rounds/Journal Club experience for the Fellows is to creates relationships with the Visiting Professor that will be lifelong and expected to grow.